Ahmed-Madeh-Noah/atmSoftwareSim/README.md

 ___
 The functions to be simulated are:

-1. Sign In
+1. Signing In
-2. Balance Check
+2. Balance Checking
 3. Viewing Transaction History
 4. Cash Withdrawal
-5. Cash Deposit
+5. Cash Depositing
-6. Balance Transfer
+6. Balance Transferring
-7. Change PIN
+7. Changing PIN